 Suppress hello for 0 neighbor(s)

-Task 13: Disable OSPF Hellos on all loopback interfaces
+Task 13: Disable OSPF Hello paackets on all loopback interfaces

-The passive-interface command allows network engineers to stop sending OSPF Hello packets over a specific interface or all router interfaces.
+The passive-interface command enables network engineers to prevent a router from sending OSPF Hello packets over a specific interface or all interfaces.

 Router R1